Irrationality of degenerations of Fano varieties: Preliminaries

 \section{\bf Preliminaries}

-By saying a \emph{scheme}, we mean a separated scheme of finite type over the fixed algebraically closed field $\mathbb{K}$ of characteristic zero.
-A \emph{variety} is an irreducible, reduced, and quasi-projective scheme.
+By a \emph{scheme}, we mean a separated scheme of finite type over the fixed algebraically closed field $\mathbb{K}$ of characteristic zero.
+A \emph{variety} is an irreducible, reduced, and quasi-projective scheme; when emphasising the quasi-projectivity, we also call it a \emph{quasi-projective variety}.
 For a scheme $X$, we denote by $X_{\text{red}}$ the maximal reduced closed subscheme of $X$ and call it the \emph{reduction of $X$}.

 Let $f\colon X\to Z$ be a morphism between schemes, where $Z$ is irreducible.
 If $X$ has a unique irreducible component $Y$ that dominates $Z$, we call $Y$ the \emph{main component of $X$}.
-If this is the case, we usually just say that $Y$ is the main component of $X$ without mentioning that it is the unique irreducible component of $X$ dominating $Z$.
+If this is the case, we usually just say that \emph{$Y$ is the main component of $X$} without mentioning that it is the unique irreducible component of $X$ dominating $Z$.